forgotten-cry/memora_v2/README.md

 - **Voice Messages:** Share voice notes to stay connected personally.
 - **View Schedule & Alerts:** Stay informed about the patient's daily plan and any urgent alerts.

+## 🧭 How AR Navigation Works

+The AR navigation system has been re-architected for accuracy and reliability.

+1.  **Permissions & Calibration:** The user is first prompted to grant camera and motion sensor permissions.
+Then, a mandatory calibration screen guides the user to rotate their device, which helps stabilize the magnetometer (compass) for an accurate heading.
+2.  **Sensor Fusion & Smoothing:** The app uses a custom `useDeviceSensors` hook that reads from the `deviceorientation` API.
+To prevent a jittery arrow, it applies a moving average filter to the raw compass heading, providing a smooth but responsive orientation.
+3.  **Pedestrian Dead Reckoning (PDR):** Instead of manual buttons, the system uses the device's accelerometer (`devicemotion`) to automatically detect steps.
+A peak-detection algorithm with a lockout period ensures that steps are counted accurately.
+4.  **Accurate Arrow Pointing:** The core of the system is its arrow logic.
+The arrow's on-screen rotation is calculated with the formula `relativeBearing = normalizeAngle(destinationBearing - deviceHeading)`.
+This ensures the arrow visually **rotates with the device**, while its direction always **points to the destination's real-world bearing**.
+5.  **Developer Mode & Testing:** A "Dev Mode" toggle is available within the AR view.
+This enables a debug overlay showing live sensor data.
+It also allows developers to manually set a simulated device heading to easily test navigation logic, such as the "296° case" outlined below.

+### Testing the "296° Case"
+1. Navigate to the AR feature on a mobile device.
+2. Enable the "Dev Mode" toggle in the header.
+3. The debug overlay will appear.
+The destination bearing (`B_dest`) is hardcoded to **296°**.
+4. Use the slider in the debug overlay to set the simulated heading (`H_device`) to **296°**.
+5.  **Observe:** The `relative` bearing should be `0°`, and the arrow on screen should point straight up.
+6. Change the simulated heading to **206°**.
+7.  **Observe:** The `relative` bearing should be `90°`, and the arrow on screen should point directly to the right.

 ## 🛠️ Tech Stack

 - **Frontend:** React, TypeScript, Tailwind CSS